2mac/mcmackins.org/articles/election-gatekeeping.md

 I'm not sure when I first heard this sentiment, but I rank it up with the most overdone memes in American politics.
-Any time the question of whether someone should bother participating in the election, I hear this slogan repeated.
+Any time the question of whether someone should bother participating in the election is raised, I hear this slogan repeated.
 It's practically a tautology, a truism accepted by all good American citizens.

 The reasoning behind this sentiment is, perhaps obviously, that in a democratic society, each citizen has an opportunity to voice their opinion in a very